 These reports can also accommodate the contact information of your customers.
 This will help you drill down invoices issued at different intervals.

 Example, John Doe of XYZ company’s A/R aging in his balance sheet will look like:

 The A/R aging report helps you understand the average age of your receivables.
 This will help you collect bills within a stipulated period and move the money to your bank account.

 A/R aging schedule is a representation of accounts receivables separated using time brackets.
-The list contains the data of the receivables along with the customer, amounts they owe, bad debts
+The list contains the data of the receivables along with the customer, amounts they owe, bad debts, and the duration.

 Let’s understand the aging schedule using an example.
 You’re a SaaS company and your accountant has set up an aging schedule to calculate the receivables and the total outstanding balance.
 These are the fields your aging report includes